-- At the Guest Processing step of the wizard, select the Enable application-aware processing check box.
+- At the Guest Processing step of the wizard, the Enable application-aware processing check box is selected.

-- On the General tab, in the Applications section, select Require successful processing or Try application processing, but ignore failures.
+- On the General tab, in the Applications section, Require successful processing or Try application processing, but ignore failures option is selected.

-- In the Processing Settings window, click the MySQL tab.
+- In the Application-Aware Processing Options window, select the necessary object, click Edit and switch to the MySQL tab.

-- To specify a user account that Veeam Agent for Linux will use to connect to the MySQL database, from the Specify MySQL account with superuser privileges list, select a user account that has the following privileges on the database:
+- On the MySQL tab, To specify a user account that Veeam Agent for Linux will use to connect to the MySQL database, from the Specify MySQL account with superuser privileges list, select a user account that has the following privileges on the database:

 - SELECT for all tables.
 If the account does not have the SELECT privilege for the table, Veeam Agent will not be able to access the table metadata.
 Thus, Veeam Agent will not process the table.
 To learn more, see MySQL documentation.

 - LOCK TABLES.
 If the account does not have this privilege, Veeam Agent will not process tables based on the MyISAM storage engine.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.